samuel-jimenez/GramEditor/docs/src/development/windows.md

 - Install Windows 11 or 10 SDK depending on your system, but ensure that at least `Windows 10 SDK version 2104 (10.0.20348.0)` is installed on your machine.
 You can download it from the [Windows SDK Archive](https://developer.microsoft.com/windows/downloads/windows-sdk/)
 - Install [CMake](https://cmake.org/download) (required by [a dependency](https://docs.rs/wasmtime-c-api-impl/latest/wasmtime_c_api/)).
 Or you can install it through Visual Studio Installer, then manually add the `bin` directory to your `PATH`, for example: `C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin`.

-If you can't compile Tehanu, make sure that you have at least the following components installed in case of a Visual Studio installation:
+If you can't compile Gram, make sure that you have at least the following components installed in case of a Visual Studio installation:

 ```json [settings]
 {